Diusrex/CMPUT301-Assignment1/README.md

 This is my app for the first assignment.

-All code that I found from others has the link at the beginning of the block
+All code that I found from others has the link at the beginning of the block.

+In particular, the MVC design I have was inspired by the one at https://eclass.srv.ualberta.ca/pluginfile.php/1889146/mod_resource/content/2/03.1-Android-MVC.4up.pdf, on Feb 1 2015